hamza15/Grouper/notes.md

 Grouper models

-A virtual community to help connect professionals with similar skills, interests or passions.
+A virtual community to help connect professionals with similar skills, interests or passions and schedule meetups.

 #User
     has_many :topics
     has_many :groups
     has_many :topic_groups, through: :topics, source: :group
+    username
     email
     password_digest
-    profession
-    years_of_experience
-    skills

 #Group
     has_many :topics